TrevTheDev/mash/README.md

 - [x] provide a clean and consistent interface for the posix file system ( similar to node fs / shell.js )
 - [x] use shell commands
-- [x] run all shell commands in long running Child Processes vs. a new process for each command
+- [x] run all shell commands in long-running Child Processes vs. a new process for each command
 - [x] provide progress information on copy and move

 Lofty goals: